Tips for managing holiday stress

 In our quest to make the holidays “perfect,” sometimes we can overburden our to-do list and our bank accounts.
 Spending beyond your means can add to the stress of the holidays.

-While you want to make friends and family happy during this time, consider finding ways to save money on gifts by giving homemade gifts, limiting the amount spent on each gift, or focusing on experiences rather than physical gifts this year.
-Your pocketbook will thank you after the holidays!
+While you want to make friends and family happy during this time, consider finding ways to save money on gifts by giving homemade gifts, limiting the amount spent on each gift or focusing on experiences rather than physical gifts this year.
+Money and gifts don’t equate to happiness — and your pocketbook will thank you after the holidays!

 It’s OK to seek professional help